How to merge Cypress test reports generated by Mochawesome on Github Actions

 echo ::set-env name=KNAPSACK_PRO_CI_NODE_TOTAL::${{ matrix.ci_node_total }}

-environment variable later, as this tells us the index of the currently running parallel node.
+echo ::set-env name=KNAPSACK_PRO_CI_NODE_INDEX::${{ matrix.ci_node_index }}In this case, I am using 4 parallel CI nodes, but you should modify this accordingly if you’re using more or less.
+We will use the $KNAPSACK_PRO_CI_NODE_INDEX environment variable later, as this tells us the index of the currently running parallel node.
 Since I’m using 4 machines, this will be a number from 0 - 3.

-Now we can run knapsack-pro-cypress
+Now we can run @knapsack-pro/cypress as usual:

 - name: Run E2E tests